StarRocks/starrocks/docs/administration/k8s_operator_cn.md

     starrocks     computenodegroup-sample-8-4-21-45-5dcb56ff5-s7dwz   2/2     Running            0               12m
     ```

-After the CN cluster is running successfully, StarRocks Operator uses the FE IP and query port number configured in the **cn.yaml** to add CNs into the StarRocks cluster.
+After the CN cluster is running successfully, StarRocks Operator uses the FE IP address and query port number configured in the **cn.yaml** to add CNs into the StarRocks cluster.

 ## Configure [policy for horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-policies)

-1. If you want to configure the  [policy for horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-policies) for horizontal pod autoscaling, you can edit **cn.yaml** file `$your_code_path/starrocks-kubernetes-operator/examples/cn/cn.yaml`。
+1. If you want to configure [policy for horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-policies), you can edit the **cn.yaml** file `$your_code_path/starrocks-kubernetes-operator/examples/cn/cn.yaml`.

     ```Bash
     autoScalingPolicy: # auto-scaling policy of CN cluster